Year 7 Catch Up

 Total funding: £8900 which was for two members of staff to specifically work with these students.

-Funding will remain the same for the new academic year although the number of students.
-Any student scoring below 100 in either English or maths will be considered to be within the catch-up parameters.
-There are no plans for SAT exams to be re-sat and therefore we have been looking at ways to monitor progress.
+Funding will remain the same for the new academic year although the number of students is different.
+There has been no change to funding guidance.
+Any student scoring below 100 in either English or maths will be considered to be within the catch-up parameters and baseline tests reinforce which students are prioritised.
+There are no plans for SAT exams to be re-sat and therefore alternative means are used to monitor progress including reading ages, progress from baseline assessments, Ruth Miskin assessments and number age tests.

-37 students scored lower than 100 on the Spelling, Punctuation and Grammar Assessment
+- 42 students scored lower than 100 on the Spelling, Punctuation and Grammar Assessment or had no score

-27students scored lower than 100 on the Reading Assessment
+- 47 students scored lower than 100 on the Reading Assessment or had no score

-35 students scored lower than 100 on the Maths Assessment
+- 41 students scored lower than 100 on the Maths Assessment.

-Of these, 8 students scored lower than 100 in all 3 areas with 17 scoring lower in SPGA and maths.
+Of these, 20 students scored lower than 100 in all 3 areas although 7 students have no score.